Stephen Hipkins inquest: Patient hanged himself in hospital grounds

 His family said they had not been told how he had been able to leave the secured unit on the night of his death.

 Solent NHS Trust said it had since upgraded security at the site.

 Tina McNair, his mother, said: "I never got the answer I was looking for - how he actually got out to take his own life.

 "They couldn't give me that answer because they didn't know, and I just thought it was a bit late now, putting all of the security systems in, when it should have been done when the place was first opened.
-It might have prevented this from happening."'Disturbed and distressed'
+It might have prevented this from happening."

 Stephen had previously warned he would hang himself, the family said.
 He was described as being depressed, drinking heavily, and self-harming.

 As a voluntary patient on the Hawthorns Ward of The Orchards mental health unit, he was free to go home, but on the day of his death he was able to leave without a risk assessment from hospital staff.